 + Event Details

-A meeting to produce a standardised DCM definition and final shortlist of the most important research questions, baseline characteristics and outcomes.
+A meeting to produce a standardised DCM definition and final shortlist of the most important research questions.
 Please see the study information sheets for more details.